pantheon-systems/documentation/source/_docs/terminus/configuration.md

 The example above does two things:

- - When the command `terminus auth:login` is run, it will automaticaly provide the correct email address.
+ - When the command `terminus auth:login` is run, it will automatically provide the correct email address.
 This is useful if you find yourself logging in to multiple accounts frequently, and want to use your regular account by default.

  - The Terminus Plugin [Pancakes](https://github.com/terminus-plugin-project/terminus-pancakes-plugin) lets you open your Pantheon site database with a SQL GUI client.
 Rather than define the app every time, this configuration will always use Sequel Pro, unless otherwise specified.